YifengSunToronto/BigData_MapReduce/README.md

 It is :
 Distributed - Distributed Map and Reduce nodes can work together to Chop the input data and Merge them back
-Parallel: accpet input in-parallel and each batch of data is processed independently Fault-Tolerant - can re-schedule failed
+Parallel: accpet input in-parallel and each portion of input data is processed independently Fault-Tolerant - can re-schedule failed
 Scalable: More resource = more process ability